alexander-ADI/ADI-Microcontrollers-Training/readme.md

 > `arm-none-eabi-size --format=berkeley /c/MaximSDK/Examples/MAX78000/Hello_World/build/Hello_World.elf`

-The specific `arm-none-eabi-size` command is not particularly important (it outputs the size of the `Hello_World.elf` file); however, it is important to recognize the structure of `arm-none-eabi` for its usage throughout MSDK.
+The specific `arm-none-eabi-size` command is not particularly important for our purposes (it outputs the size of the `Hello_World.elf` file, in bytes); however, it is important to recognize the structure of `arm-none-eabi` for its usage throughout MSDK.

 Executable files output by a compiler must be targeted for a particular instruction set architecture (ISA).
 (This refers to the prescribed structure of instructions that a given processor expects — the literal meaning of 1's and 0's contained in the final program executable.)
 For example, we cannot expect code compiled for a laptop's x86 processor to run on an ARM Cortex M4 chip!